 Workshop Report (10–12 October 2019 at whiteBOX in Werksviertel-Mitte, Munich)

-This workshop was convened by Christof Mauch and Gesa Lüdecke at the Rachel Carson Center as part of the new collaboration between Ludwig-Maximilians-Universität (LMU Munich), New York University (NYU), New York University Abu Dhabi, and Cambridge University, which focuses on understanding urban environments over time and aims to explore urban issues and challenges via a comparative, transnational, and global framework.
+This workshop was convened by Christof Mauch and Gesa Lüdecke at the Rachel Carson Center as part of the new collaboration between Ludwig-Maximilians-Universität (LMU Munich), New York University (NYU), New York University Abu Dhabi, and the University of Cambridge, which focuses on understanding urban environments over time and aims to explore urban issues and challenges via a comparative, transnational, and global framework.
 This Munich workshop brought together scholars from LMU Munich’s partner universities, and also from Munich’s Technical University.
 It also served as a launch of the Rachel Carson Center’s new Urban Environments Initiative.

 Exploring Urban Issues